 Hydroelectric power plants are not planned or designed considering only one project at a time.
-Instead, existing and planned developments in the upstream and downstream of any given project are considered in a cumulative analysis.
-The objective is to utilize the available flow and head in the whole river basin in the most efficient way at a reasonable cost.
+Rather, existing and planned developments in the upstream and downstream of any given project are considered in a cumulative analysis.
+The objective is to utilize the available flow and head in the whole river basin in the most efficient way at an acceptable cost.

-The planning studies for the section between Alparslan-II Dam and Keban Dam, where Kalehan Energy Group’s projects are located, were initiated in the 1980’s by the General Directorate of Electrical Power Resources Survey and Development Administration (EIE).
-The findings from these studies were published as the “Revised Report on the Reconnaissance Survey of the Energy Potential between 850-1240m Elevations in the Murat Branch of the Euphrates” (“EIE Report”) in 1989.
+The planning studies for the section between Alparslan-II Dam and Keban Dam, where Kalehan Energy’s projects are located, were initiated in the 1980’s by the General Directorate of Electrical Power Resources Survey and Development Administration (EİE).
+The findings from these studies were published as the “Revised Report on the Reconnaissance Survey of the Energy Potential between 850-1240m Elevations in the Murat Branch of the Euphrates” (“EİE Report”) in 1989.

-The initial surveys were followed by Master Planning studies carried out with the objective of maximizing energy generation while minimizing affected agricultural lands.
+These initial surveys were followed by Master Planning studies carried out with the objective of maximizing energy generation while minimizing affected agricultural lands.
 As a result, 3 projects were developed with 1,708.95 MWe total installed capacity and 4 billion 762 million kilowatt‑hours total annual production.
-Detailed analyses of dam location and height alternatives were carried out not only on project basis but also cumulatively as a whole, utilizing the hydroelectric potential as fully as possible.
-Finally, the formulation providing the highest contribution to national economy was selected.
-During the selection process, all related authorities, notably the General Directorate of State Hydraulic Works (DSI) and the Energy Market Regulatory Authority (EMRA), were informed and their approvals were obtained.
+Detailed analyses of dam location and height alternatives were carried out not only on a project basis but also cumulatively as a whole, utilizing the hydroelectric potential as fully as possible.
+Thus, the formulation that provides the highest contribution to national economy was selected.
+During this selection process, all related authorities, notably the General Directorate of State Hydraulic Works (DSİ) and the Energy Market Regulatory Agency (EPDK), were informed and their approvals were obtained.

-The total annual energy produced by Kalehan Energy Group’s projects constitutes 2% of Turkey’s annual electricity production and 8% of hydroelectric power generation in Turkey.
+The total annual energy produced by Kalehan Energy’s projects constitutes 1.6% of Turkey’s annual electricity production and 7.3% of hydroelectric power generation in Turkey.

-This corresponds to the amount of electrical energy consumed by 2.2 million people in a year.
-In other words, the combined annual energy demand of the provinces of Elazığ, Bingöl and Muş or that of only Diyarbakır Province (including the districts) can be met.
+This corresponds to the amount of electrical energy consumed by 1.4 million people in a year.
+In other words, the combined annual energy demand of the provinces of Elazığ, Bingöl and Muş can be met.

 Electrical energy is supplied from 3 main sources:

-- Hydroelectric sources, such as HEPPs with storage and run-of-river HEPPs;
+- Hydroelectric, such as HEPPs with storage and run-of-river HEPPs;

-- Other renewable resources, such as wind and solar power;
+- Other renewables, such as wind and solar;

-- Thermal sources, such as coal and natural gas.
+- Thermal, such as coal and natural gas.

-Energy production using renewable resources such as wind and solar energy depends on natural conditions and has low efficiency.
-Solar radiation is lower and weather may be cloudier in winter as compared to summer; energy demand, however, is high in winter.
+Energy production using renewable resources such as wind and solar energy depends on and therefore varies by natural conditions.
+Solar radiation is lower and weather can be cloudier in winter as compared to summer; energy demand, however, is high in winter.
 Furthermore, solar energy cannot be generated during the night.
-The efficiency of solar energy is about 60% in water heating systems and the efficiency of solar cells is merely about 15%.
 Wind turbines cannot be operated when the wind speed is too low or too high and their efficiency is around 30%.
 Therefore, solar and wind plants cannot meet on their own the overall annual energy demand in a region.

 Energy demand fluctuates throughout the day.
 In addition to the base load electricity that is required continuously, for 24 hours, during the day, more power is needed for lighting in the evening than in day-time.
 This is called peak load or peak demand.
 Peak load is also observed at noon hours in summer, owing to the increase in the use of air conditioners.
-Solar power plants cannot generate electricity in the evening hours when peak loads are needed as the sun sets.
+Solar power plants cannot generate electricity at the time of evening peak loads because the sun sets.
 When wind of appropriate speed is not available at the required hours, wind power plants cannot supply peak energy demand either.
 The efficiency of thermal power plants decrease considerably when their units are started-up and shut down in the same day, and therefore they have a significant disadvantage when used as peaking plants.

-Furthermore, like in Kalehan Energy Group’s projects, dams with storage (reservoir) provide flood control and can be used to supply irrigation and drinking water in addition to generating energy.
+Furthermore, like in Kalehan Energy’s projects, dam and HEPPs with storage (reservoir) provide flood control and can be used to supply irrigation and drinking water in addition to generating energy.

-The construction of new HEPPs has currently been continuing at developed and developing countries alike.
+Construction of new HEPPs continues at developed and developing countries alike.
 The total installed hydropower capacity worldwide is projected to reach almost double of current levels by 2050, for the goal of reducing annual CO2 emissions that cause climate change to half of 2009 levels.

 Moreover, in countries like Germany and the UK, reserve energy generation capacity is available for maintaining sustainability.
 In such countries, reserve capacity can be used in case of a power shortage.
 However, there is energy deficit in Turkey and therefore it is not possible to set aside any reserve energy capacity.

 The national grid provides electricity to the region.
-The energy produced by Kalehan Energy Group’s HEPPs will be delivered to the national grid.
-Thus, the customers in the region will be able to use the energy produced by Kalehan Energy Group, though indirectly.
+The energy produced by Kalehan Energy’s HEPPs will be delivered to the national grid.
+Thus, the customers in the region will be able to use the energy produced by Kalehan Energy, though indirectly.

 The economic life of hydroelectric power plants can be 50 years or longer.
 Their economic life can be extended up to 100 years by renewal of mechanical equipment and rehabilitation.

-The Energy Market Regulatory Authority (EMRA) grants generation licences for 49 years.
-Kalehan Energy Group will operate its HEPPs during this period.
+The Energy Market Regulatory Agency (EPDK) grants generation licences for 49 years.
+Kalehan Energy will operate its HEPPs during this period.

 ENVIRONMENTAL and SOCIAL ASPECTS